This document gives more detail about the integration step of installing the New Relic Python agent.

 |Old command form||New command form|

-Splitting the command across lines
+- Splitting admin script command across multiple lines

-You can separately set and export the NEW_RELIC_CONFIG_FILE environment variable before running the wrapper script.
+You can separately set and export the NEW_RELIC_CONFIG_FILE environment variable before running the script.
 Ensure you substitute your existing command options for

 NEW_RELIC_CONFIG_FILE=newrelic.ini export NEW_RELIC_CONFIG_FILE newrelic-admin run-program YOUR_COMMAND_OPTIONS